Leading "As One": From Individual Action to Collective Power

 Nano Tools for Leaders® are fast, effective leadership tools that you can learn and start using in less than 15 minutes — with the potential to significantly impact your success as a leader and the engagement and productivity of the people you lead.

-Contributor: James Quigley, Senior Partner, Deloitte U.S.; former CEO of Deloitte Touche Tohmatsu Limited; co-author of As One: Individual Action, Collective Power (Portfolio / Penguin, 2011).
+Contributor: James Quigley, CEO Emeritus, Deloitte U.S.; Chairman of the Board, HESS Corporation; co-author of As One: Individual Action, Collective Power (Portfolio / Penguin, 2011).

 Build collective behavior to execute your company's strategic priorities using a practical, data-driven approach.

 Imagine if everyone in your organization, team, or division was focused on collaboratively achieving strategic goals.
 Imagine the innovation, the productivity, and the competitive advantages that would result.
 Getting people to work together effectively “As One” isn’t simple.
 In fact, it is a universal leadership challenge.
 But new work at Deloitte’s Center for Strategic Leadership reveals that generating As One behavior is within every organization’s reach.